mosnfar/raspi-temp-manager/README.md

 pip install -r requirements.txt
 ```

+> [!TIP]
-> **Tip:** If you are using a newer version of Python, install the libraries globally rather than in a virtual environment.
+> If you are using a newer version of Python, install the libraries globally rather than in a virtual environment.

 #### 03. Copy essential files